 Having a professional sellers account should be your goal

-Even if you decide to start with an individual sellers account, you should eventually look to upgrade so that you can take advantage of all of the features that Amazon Seller Central has to offer.
+Even if you decide to start with an individual seller account, you should eventually look to upgrade so that you can take advantage of all of the features that Amazon Seller Central has to offer.
 And as your company grows and starts selling more than 40 items per month, it will become a necessity to save you money.

 Fortunately, you can upgrade an individual account to a professional account at any time.
 So regardless of which account you decide is best for you to start, your decision is never set in stone.